 - Cracked or visibly stressed foam padding or gel linings

 - HECC certification expires

-There’s not much that you have to do to properly maintain your hockey helmet, however, you definitely want to keep it clean, with a focus on removing sweat from the inside.
-The salt residue in sweat may facilitate a breakdown of the lining materials over a period of time.
+There’s nothing too strenuous that you have to do to properly maintain your hockey helmet, however, you definitely want to keep it clean, with a focus on removing sweat from the inside which may harbor bacteria and bad smells.
+The salt residue in sweat may also facilitate a breakdown of the lining materials over a period of time.